 What measures does the facility take to assist residents to maintain contact with their families and other loved ones?

-there a regular visiting time for residents to speak with family and loved
+Is there a regular visiting time for residents to speak with family and loved ones?

 How does the facility make sure that vital information is conveyed to residents and their families on a regular basis?